Vaimalama Chaves

 Vaimalama Chaves (born 3 December 1994) is a French singer, beauty pageant titleholder, and model who was crowned Miss France 2019.
-Chaves had previously won Miss Tahiti 2018 and became the fourth representative from French Polynesia to win the Miss France title.
+Chaves had previously won Miss Tahiti 2018 and became the fifth representative from French Polynesia to win the Miss France title.

 During her reign as Miss France, Chaves began a music career under the mononym Vaimalama, releasing her debut single "Jardin d'hiver" in November 2019.
 Her debut studio album Good Vaïbes was released in February 2020.

 Early life and education

-Chaves was born on 3 December 1994 in Mahina on the island of Tahiti in French Polynesia.
+Chaves was born on 3 December 1994 in Papeete on the island of Tahiti in French Polynesia, and raised between her mother and father's respective homes in the suburbs of Māhina and Faʻaʻā.
 Her father works in telecommunications at the Office of Posts and Telecommunications of French Polynesia, while her mother is a nurse.
 Her maternal grandfather was Wallisian, while she also has Irish and Portuguese origins through her father.
-Chaves is the second of five children, and is the cousin of Mareva Georges, who had been crowned Miss France 1991.
-As a teenager, Chaves was overweight and was bullied immensely throughout her youth for her weight.
+Chaves is the second of five children and is the cousin of Mareva Georges, who had been crowned Miss France 1991.
+As a teenager, Chaves was overweight and was bullied throughout her youth for her weight.

-Chaves received her baccalauréat in communications, and later received a BTS in negotiation and customer relations, a bachelor's degree in managerial economics, and a master's degree in management from the University of French Polynesia in 2017.
+Chaves was educated at the Lycée-collège La Mennais, where she received her baccalauréat in communications.
+She later received a BTS in negotiation and customer relations from Lycée Aorai in Pīraʻe, a bachelor's degree in managerial economics, and a master's degree in management from the University of French Polynesia in 2017.

 Prior to winning Miss Tahiti, Chaves worked as a community manager at a gym.